oracle/cluster-api-provider-oci/README.md

 You can find detailed documentation as well as a getting started guide in the [Cluster API Provider for OCI Book][capoci_book].

+## 🤗 Community

+The CAPOCI provider is developed in the open, and is constantly being improved by our users, contributors, and maintainers.

+To ask questions or get the latest project news, please join us in the [#cluster-api-oci][#cluster-api-oci] channel on [Slack](http://slack.k8s.io/).

+### Office Hours

+The maintainers host office hours on the first Tuesday of every month at 06:00 PT / 09:00 ET / 14:00 CET / 18:00 IST via [Zooom][zoomMeeting].

+All interested community members are invited to join us.
+A recording of each session will be made available afterwards for folks who are unable to attend.

+Previous meetings: [ [notes][notes] | [recordings][notes] (coming soon) ]

 ### Support Policy

 **NOTE:** As the versioning for this project is tied to the versioning of Cluster API, future modifications to this